Zhaohq96/SweepNet/README.md

 ``cd SweepNet-main``

-The already generated datasets used in the paper can be downloaded via https://figshare.com/articles/dataset/Datasets_used_in_SweepNet/22194118
+The already generated datasets used in the paper can be downloaded via https://figshare.com/articles/dataset/Datasets_used_in_SweepNet/22194118 and then the following command can be used to unzip the file.

+``unzip DATASETS.zip``

 ## A quick example
+In order to .
 The following command can be used to run a quick example.

 ``sh TrainTest.sh -m SweepNet -c bp -i Example-datasets -o Example-results -h 50 -n 50 -s 5000 -l 100000 -r 5 -t black``